lanamineh/qsl/README.md

 :warning: **The project is not stable yet.
 The documentation and library interface is likely to change in the future.**

 The repository contains a library for simulating quantum computers with a low to medium number of qubits.
 It is designed to be simple to use and fast.
+The library contains a few different types of simulator, depending on what you want to do.

-The following code snippet shows a simple example of the kinds of things you can do:
+The following code snippet shows a simple example of the library usage:

 ```c++
 #include <qsl/qubits.hpp>